-Computerworld - Once upon a time, the name Tim Berners-Lee was on the lips of everybody in the tech world.
+Once upon a time, the name Tim Berners-Lee was on the lips of everybody in the tech world.
 Same goes for Philippe Kahn, Mitch Kapor, Steve Wozniak and several others who have since stepped away from the spotlight.
 What are these technology titans up to today?
 Read on to find out.

 While interning at the National Center for Supercomputing Applications in 1992, Marc Andreessen became acquainted with Tim Berners-Lee's standards for the World Wide Web.
 Inspired, he co-created Mosaic, the world's first popular multiplatform Web browser, with Eric Bina.

-Champaign, Andreessen and Bina in 1994 changed the name of their new company from Mosaic Communications to Netscape Communications and the name of its Web browser from Mosaic to Netscape.
+Marc Andreessen After some legal wrangling with their alma mater, the University of Illinois at Urbana-Champaign, Andreessen and Bina in 1994 changed the name of their new company from Mosaic Communications to Netscape Communications and the name of its Web browser from Mosaic to Netscape.
 (The company also negotiated a settlement with the University of Illinois.)

 During this period of time, Andreessen's star rose to epic heights, culminating in Netscape's outrageously successful IPO in 1995 and the young dot-com millionaire's appearance (seated on a throne) on the cover of Time.